-Surely were asked by Compact Cinema to design the poster for their first feature 'Numbskull'.
+Surely was asked by Compact Cinema to design the poster for their first feature 'Numbskull'.

 "Two old men, the curse of William Shakespeare and a talking beetle."